 We aim to make all transitions to and from school (and within school) smooth and organised for all students.
 Our schools are part of the 'Making Links' network (working with the local Kindergartens), we run a 'Buddy system' where all Prep students are given a Year 6 buddy, we run a Prep transition program that includes a Teddy Bear’s Picnic and we are part of the Transition Network with the local secondary college (for Year 6/ Year 7 transition).

 Our staff are guided by the principles and practices of a trauma sensitive schools approach.

 The purpose of this approach is to ensure we provide all students with a safe, engaging and inclusive learning environment , as well as fostering positive relationships and behaviour expectations across the school.

-For more information on Trauma Informed Practice see the following resources:
+More information on other Trauma Informed Practices can be found through the following resources:

 We pride ourselves on continually striving to be a more inclusive school.
-Inclusion is our major focus for 2017.
-We are installing an inclusive outdoor learning garden as well as updating our policies and procedures to ensure they are inclusive of student academic needs and backgrounds as well as gender identities (including having gender neutral toilets).
-In 2017 we commenced our journey of implementing the Respectful Relationships curriculum, which is aimed at reducing domestic violence and gender based violence in the community.
-We are very excited to be one of the first schools in our
+We have recently installed an inclusive outdoor learning garden as well as updating our policies and procedures to ensure they are inclusive of student academic needs and backgrounds as well as gender identities (including having gender neutral toilets).
+In 2017 we commenced our journey of implementing the Resilience, Rights and Respectful Relationships curriculum.
+The Respectful Relationships learning materials have been designed to develop students' social, emotional and positive relationship skills.
+Promoting these skills have been shown to improve health related outcomes and reduce antisocial behaviours such as domestic violence and gender based violence in the community.